azurepocmain/azuresynapsepoc/articles/azure-sql-columnstore-index.md

 - You cannot have both a clustered B-tree index and a clustered columnstore index on the same table.

+# Notice the size difference between the Rowstore and Columnstore:

 ## Rowstore:
 name	rows	reserved	data	index_size	unused VicSummaryChange4	51200	76296 KB	76216 KB	8 KB	72 KB